 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-IAM 160 is the district of the machinists union which conducts the union business on behalf of public and private employees in Washington and Alaska.
+International Association of Machinists and Aerospace Workers (IAM) 160 conducts union business on behalf of approximately 3,500 public and private employees in Washington and Alaska.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).